Authored by the expert who managed and guided the team behind the Malaysia Property Pack

 Sources: Global Property Guide, Trading Economics, IMF eLibrary

-4) Rents in major cities will increase as urbanization grows and more people move to cities for jobs
+4) Rents in major cities will increase as urbanization drives more people to urban centers for work

 Urbanization in Malaysia is on the rise, with 78.72% of the population living in cities by 2023.